chainstack/docs/docs/tutorials/bsc/bep-1155-contract-with-truffle-and-openzeppelin.md

 * `testnet` — any network name that you will pass to the `truffle migrate --network` command.
 * `HDWalletProvider` — Truffle's custom provider to sign transactions.
-* PRIVATE_KEY — the private key of your Binance Smart Chain account that will deploy the contract.
+* PRIVATE_KEY — the private key of your BNB Smart Chain account that will deploy the contract.
 The account must have enough BNB funds to run the deployment.
-See also [Binance Smart Chain Faucet](https://testnet.binance.org/faucet-smart).
+See also [BNB Smart Chain Faucet](https://testnet.binance.org/faucet-smart).
-* ENDPOINT — your Binance Smart Chain node HTTPS endpoint.
+* ENDPOINT — your BNB Smart Chain node HTTPS endpoint.
 The format is `https://nd-123-456-789.p2pify.com/3c6e0b8a9c15224a8228b9a98ca1531d`.
 See also [View node access and credentials](/platform/view-node-access-and-credentials) and [Tools](/operations/bsc/tools).
-* `network_id` — the network ID of the Binance Smart Chain network: mainnet is `56`, testnet is `97`.
+* `network_id` — the network ID of the BNB Smart Chain network: mainnet is `56`, testnet is `97`.
 * `solc` — the Solidity compiler version that Truffle must use.
 OpenZeppelin contracts have a higher version Solidity compiler requirement than the default Truffle installation, hence you must provide a specific compiler version.

 3. Run: